 A winning approach

-In June 2014, Doctors of the World set up a mobile clinic to provide care to the homeless in Montreal.
-Since then, the clinic has served nearly 2,500 people a year.
+In June 2014, Doctors of the World Canada launched a Mobile Health Clinic to provide care to people experiencing homelessness in Montreal, QC.
+Since then, the Clinic has served nearly 2,500 people each year.

-In collaboration with TELUS, Doctors of the World conducted a needs assessment in Victoria to identify the gaps in access to healthcare for marginalized people.
+In collaboration with TELUS, Doctors of the World Canada conducted a needs assessment in Victoria, BC in 2016 to identify the gaps in access to healthcare for marginalized people.

-The community workers we met in this city were very open to our ideas, showing great potential for collaboration.
+The community workers and organisations we met in Victoria were very open to the approach of Doctors of the World and demonstrated great potential for collaboration.

 Doctors of the World Canada conducted a needs assessment in September 2016 in Victoria BC.
-Findings show that people who urgently need support for healthcare services are:
+Findings showed that people who urgently needed support for healthcare services included:

 - People experiencing homelessness